galliot-us/smart-social-distancing/README.md

 The smart social distancing app consists of two components: the `frontend` and the `processor`.

 #### Frontend
-The frontend is a public [webapp](http://beta.lanthorn.ai) provided by [lanthorn](https://www.lanthorn.ai/) where you can signup for free.
-This web app allows you to configure some aspects of the processor (such as notifications and calibration) using a friendly UI.
+The frontend is a public [web app](http://beta.lanthorn.ai) provided by [lanthorn](https://www.lanthorn.ai/) where you can signup for free.
+This web app allows you to configure some aspects of the processor (such as notifications and camera calibration) using a friendly UI.
 Moreover, it provides a dashboard that helps you to analyze the data that your cameras are processing.

 #### Processor